 A prominent personal injury attorney in San Diego, named Benjamin Israel Siminou, violently attacked an elderly, pro-American protester at the “Keeping Families Together” march on Saturday, June 30, 2018 at Waterfront Park near downtown San Diego.
-A complaint was filed against him for felony, strong-arm robbery, which has subsequently been reduced to a misdemeanor.
+A initial complaint was filed against him for felony, strong-arm robbery.
+After it was learned that he was a prominent attorney, the charge was subsequently reduced to a misdemeanor and — after a quick trial — immediately expunged from his record, thanks to the City attorney’s office, Mara Elliot.

 It is not known yet, if he has serious injuries.
 Apparently, some of those, who are so sensitive to treatment of children, seem to have no problem at all with violent physical abuse of the sick and elderly.